-This Dogon mask known as Kanaga, was worn at a collective funerary rite called Dama.
-The ritual was to ensure the safe passage of spirits of the deceased into the world of ancestors.
+This Dogon Kanaga mask was worn at a funerary rite called Dama to ensure the deceased safe passage into the spirit world of ancestors.
 The mask is characterized by a wooden superstructure in the form of a double-barred cross with short vertical elements thought to represent a bird or as a symbol of god.

 Time Period: Mid 20th c

 Materials: Wood, pigment, leather and fiber with custom wall mount

 Dimensions: 43 in. high x 27 1/2in. wide x 8 in. depth

 Condition: Mask in good condition, with some abrasions, loss of paint and age cracks

 Shipping: Included within continental United States.
 International shipping, please contact us for rates.